JuliaEnergy/PowerDynamics.jl/docs/src/per_unit.md

 [`set_Vbase!`](@ref) exists too, but it is only the *fallback* for buses that were given nothing — useful when the whole network sits at one voltage level, pointless otherwise.
-Its default is `1.0`, which makes every SI observable an identity of the pu value: a self-announcing "no voltage base was set" rather than a plausible fiction.
+Its default is `1.0`.
+That keeps a model which never sets a voltage base fully simulable — the pu physics is untouched — while making the SI observables self-announcing rather than plausible
+fictions: `u_kV` degenerates to the pu value and `i_kA` comes out implausibly large (`Sbase/√3`, so 173 kA on the 300 MVA base above).
+If you intend to read the SI observables at all, set `Vbase` per bus.

 ## [Inheritance: who takes `Vbase` from whom](@id vbase-inheritance)